-The HFO is appointed by and accountable to, the CEO, or delegate, for the overall administration, control, supervision, compliance and enforcement action related to flight operations, in accordance with the FOM and relevant legislation.
+The HFO is appointed by and accountable to the AM for the overall administration, control, supervision, compliance and enforcement action related to flight operations, in accordance with the FOM and relevant legislation.

-The full scope of the HFO's portfolio responsibilities are documented in the HFO statement of duties and responsibilities in the RAAus FOM.
-Also see the HFO Job Description.
+The full scope of the HFO's portfolio responsibilities are documented in the HFO statement of duties and responsibilities in the HFO Job Description.